 How to Boost Your Immune Health (via your gut!)

 - Feed your gut bacteria!
 Read my post on that here.
 Think of these guys as your internal garden that needs to be properly watered and fertilized.
 You also want to eat plenty of prebiotic-rich fruits and veggies that feed your probiotics.
 Beef up on leafy greens, banana, blueberries, asparagus, radish, alliums, artichokes, apple, legumes, green tea, and fermented foods of course.
 Read about my gut healing superstar foods here.
 The good news is your gut bacteria begin to respond to positive diet changes within a few days.
+You want to eat prebiotic foods that encourage akkermansia, one of your most beneficial bacteria.

 - Eat an anti-inflammatory diet (read how here) to encourage new bacteria to develop.
 This is one of the most important diet changes to make to encourage bacterial diversity. (source: Healthy Gut Healthy You)